samir2614/Pig/README.md

-# How to load hive data to pig using Hcatlog with param and Dry run process
+# How to load hive data to pig using Hcatalog with param and Dry run option

 Dry Run
 -----------------------------------------------------------------------------------